 Types of Cultural and Social Norms

-Related: Examples of Cultural and Social Norms
+Related: Examples of Social Norms

 Examples: These are small little customs like covering your mouth when you yawn, trying not to smoke downwind of others, or making sure you say thank you to the grocery store clerk.
 Read more examples of folkways in sociology.